 - The employer is also responsible to provide medical care for those who have received workers’ compensation benefits.
 Those who have suffered serious injuries may be hospitalized until the doctor certifies that they have fully recovered.
 This process, however, does not need the approval of the court.
 Once the injured person is declared fit to return to work, he or she may receive workers’ compensation benefits from his or her former employer.

 - Any injury caused at work should be reported immediately.
 If the employer does not follow this recommendation, a worker may choose to file a claim against the company.
 The employee should document every incident that causes him or her pain or suffering, even if the incident cannot be easily documented.
 When a worker files a workers’ compensation claim, the company has thirty days to respond.
 The company must then either accept or deny the claim.

 - If the company denies the claim, the worker may choose to go to court in order to receive compensation.
-He or she should seek legal advice from any lawyer who specializes in workers’ compensation systems.
-The lawyer will help the worker write up a strong claim against the employer, gather witnesses and evidence, and prepare the case for trial.
+He or she should seek legal advice from any workplace accident attorney who specializes in workers’ compensation systems.
+The workers’ compensation attorney will help the worker write up a strong claim against the employer, gather witnesses and evidence, and prepare the case for trial.
 Once everything is ready, the court will hear the case and decide whether or not the employer should pay the workers.

 If an employee is injured on the job, he or she may be eligible for workers’ compensation benefits.
 Workers’ compensation helps injured workers return to work quickly and with increased pay.
 It’s important for employees to report work-related injuries as soon as possible to avoid long delays in receiving workers’ compensation benefits.
 Many employers will also provide their injured workers with advice and information about how to handle their workers’ compensation claim.